jjhembd/template/README.md

 starting with an imperative verb.
 Any further details should be separated from the short message by a blank line.

-For backing up changes to GitHub, you can simply execute `git push`, since we are already tracking the remote branch.
+For backing up your changes to GitHub, you can simply execute `git push`, since we are already tracking the remote branch.

 When you have something working, you can make it a *version* so users can use it as a fixed dependency for their projects.
 That way, any new changes you